fatihhkaya/fatihhkaya/README.md

 - 👋 Hi, I’m @fatihhkaya
-- 👀 I’m interested in Flutter, sometimes Unity
+- 👀 I’m interested in Flutter,
 - 🌱 I’m currently learning Flutter and SwiftUI
 - 💞️ I’m looking to collaborate on Flutter
 - 📫 How to reach me fatihkaya55.48@icloud.com